Seanxupoj/DATA-ANALYST-PORTFOLIO/README.md

 The skills showcased in this project are data cleaning (e.g.: nulls & duplicates handling, data correction, outliers detection), string extraction, XLOOKUP referencing, categorizing, descriptive statistics, correlation, PivotTables, conditional formating, process documenting, charts building, and presentation.

 #### Fitness Tracker Data Exploration
-For this project,
+In this project, I conducted a data exploration Fitbit fitness tracker data.
+There are 4 CSV files which contain fitness data of users such as steps, calories loss, minutes sleep, etc. The main objective is to analyze smart device fitness data in order to identify trends and insights regarding customer’s health, behavior and smart device usage.

+R Markdown for reporting the process and the results.

+For readability, I have divided this project into 4 phases as follow:

-The skills showcased in this project are
+The skills showcased in this project are data importing, assaying, data visualization,

 ## Certificates